Miske1996/state-farm-distracted-driver-detection/README.md

-# State farm distracted driver detection Kaggle competition using Fastai Library
+# State farm distracted driver detection Kaggle competition using Fastai Library (99.59 % Accuracy)

 We've all been there: a light turns green and the car in front of you doesn't budge.
 Or, a previously unremarkable vehicle suddenly slows and starts swerving from side-to-side.